Review – Grand Theft Auto IV

 This game is horrible.

 I could finish the review there but I think I really need the warped therapy that you can only get by ripping into a game that’s tormented you for a week.
 Not one aspect of this game is redeemable (except maybe the easy 1000 gamer points — but even then I feel cheap).
 From inception to execution I can’t believe that Ubisoft Montreal had anything to do with this poor excuse for digital entertainment.
 On top of that, I can’t believe that ABC and the show’s writers signed off on it.
 Scratch that; I can totally believe ABC signed off on it.
-I’m a pretty big fan of Lost, the second season was less-than-stellar but I think the writers really picked it up during the latter half of the third season and aren’t showing any signs of slowing down this year. → Genghis Khan II: Clan of the Gray Post
+I’m a pretty big fan of Lost, the second season was less-than-stellar but I think the writers really picked it up during the latter half of the third season and aren’t showing any signs of slowing down this year.
+I could have given the game a little leeway if it at least had some interesting plot elements that tied into the series but there’s just nothing here that warrants anyone’s time. → Read Danger!

 Review – Call of Duty 4 Multiplayer